fdlnicolau/so_long/SO_LONG/MLX42/docs/Hooks.md

 	else if (ydelta < 0)
 		puts("Down!");

-	// Can also detect a mousewheel that go along the X (e.g: MX Master 3) if (xdelta < 0)
+	// Can also detect a mousewheel that goes along the X (e.g: MX Master 3) if (xdelta < 0)
 		puts("Sliiiide to the left!");
 	else if (xdelta > 0)